theoc3/theoc3/README.md

 # About Me

-Hi I'm Theo, a Sophomore at BU majoring in CS and minoring in Japanese.
+Hi I'm Theo, a Junior at BU majoring in CS and minoring in Japanese.
 My favorite CS field is the overlap between linguistics and CS, but I'll always have a soft spot for game development.
 Check out my <a href="https://talcgames.itch.io/" target="_blank" rel="noopener noreferrer">itch.io</a> page for my game jam stuff.

 <!---